 - It is the students´s own responsibility continuously throughout the study to stay informed about their study, their teaching, their schedule, their exams etc. through the curriculum of the study programme, the study pages at KUnet, student messages, the course description, the Digital Exam portal, Absalon, the personal schema at KUnet and myUCPH app etc.

-The students receive oral collective feedback during the lectures, and give each other peer feedback on assignments.
+The students receive oral collective feedback during the lectures.

 - 7,5 ECTS